giancarlogatti/PeopleCounterApp/README.md

 but I still feel it's a very valid solution if you wanted to make use of that feature.
 I chose View Binding because it is very simple and performant and I personally prefer to just do the binding of the data in the Activity/Fragment as you can still make use of Kotlin delegates to achieve a reactive style that is very readable; but you could also expose a variable to the Data Binding layout and approach the binding of data to widgets in a more declarative way.

-Another decision was what mechanism I wanted to use to store the counter data.
-I chose to use Shared Preferences because the data were just integers, and it's very simple to read and write data to shared preferences for easy access.
+Another decision was what to use to store the counter data.
+I chose to use Shared Preferences because I'm just storing integers, and it's very simple to read and write data to shared preferences.
 SQL would be more suited for relational data that has more data fields as this solution is optimized for retrieving data through indexing columns.
 To use Room or another ORM would require a lot of boilerplate code, and this would be overkill for very primitive data.
-Saving to external storage or internal storage also requires boiler plate and error-handling code, external storage would also make the data public to other applications which wasn't part of the spec.
+Saving to external storage or internal storage also requires boiler plate and error-handling code; external storage would also make the data public to other applications which wasn't part of the spec.
 ViewModel + SaveStateHandle or restoring state bundle in onCreate/onRestoreInstanceState would work well for restoring state after rotation and surviving process death but would not help with retaining data if user force quits.
-I thought about passing shared preferences to the ViewModel and then writing to shared preferences once onCleared is called, but there is no flow control when an app is forcibly killed for example, and that that one needs to plan around a known state which is why I write to shared preferences every time the value changes.
+I thought about passing shared preferences to the ViewModel and then writing to shared preferences once onCleared is called, but there is no flow control when a user closes an app, for example, which is why I write to shared preferences every time the value changes.

 Another decision was to use the Kotlin Delegate - observable.
 The decision to use this was because we had two pieces of data that were affected by pressing either the + or - button and when those
 2 different data changed, multiple things needed to happen such as writing it to the preferences, changing text color, etc. While I could've just added the additional logic to the button's click listener function,